-For admission to first grade, a student shall be six (6) years old on or before September 1 of the school year and shall satisfy one (1) of the following

-- C. Previous attendance in an out-of-state public school into which he/she was admitted on the basis of age requirement established by the state of residency. - II.
+- I. For admission to first grade, a student shall be six (6) years old on or before September 1 of the school year and shall satisfy one (1) of the following requirements: - A. Previous enrollment and attendance in a Florida public school; - B. Satisfactory completion of kindergarten as specified in Florida Statute; or - C. Previous attendance in an out-of-state public school into which he/she was admitted on the basis of age requirement established by the state of residency. - II.
 First grade students shall progress according to the District's Student Progression Plan.